 In an initiative to increase access to higher education, Texas State University has developed the Bobcat Promise.
-This program guarantees free tuition and mandatory fees for 15 credit hours per semester to new entering freshmen with a family adjusted gross income that does not exceed $25,000.
+This program guarantees free tuition and mandatory fees for 15 credit hours per semester (not to exceed your demonstrated need) to new entering freshmen with a family adjusted gross income that does not exceed $35,000.

 Under the Bobcat Promise, tuition and mandatory fees will be paid (up to a student’s demonstrated need) through a combination of federal, state and institutional funds.
 These funds include, but are not limited to, PELL Grant, Supplemental Educational Opportunity Grant (SEOG), TEXAS Grant, Texas Public Educational Grant (TPEG), Texas State Tuition Grant (TSTG), institutional scholarships, college work study, etc. The Bobcat Promise plan will be in effect beginning fall 2009.

 To be eligible for the Bobcat Promise, you must:

 Disclaimer - In accordance with NCAA rules, current and prospective student-athletes will be awarded on an individual basis.
 In some cases, certain forms of financial assistance (such as those offered via the Bobcat Promise) may not be awarded to or accepted by a student-athlete.

 To continue being eligible for the Bobcat Promise after the first year, you must: